Ensemble in Residence

 Acacia’s engagements have included the Melbourne Recital Hall, Sydney Opera House, City Recital Hall, The Concourse Chatswood, the National Galleries of VIC and NSW (Resonate Series), the Peninsular Summer Music Festival, the Bowral Autumn Music Festival, Four Winds, Bellingen Music Festival, Macedon Music Society, Noosa Festival and Music by The Sea in Queensland.

 Acacia Quartet gave their international debut in Vancouver, Canada at the Roundhouse in June 2016.
 The following year Acacia was invited by the Christine Raphael Foundation to give their European debut in Berlin, Germany where they performed four concerts and recorded a CD with three string quartets by Günter Raphael.
-Their most recent CDs were released at the end of 2018.
+Two more CDs were released at the end of 2018.
 'Muse' in collaboration with recorder player Alicia Crossley and 'Imaginations' with guitarist Matt Withers.
+2022 will see the release of their new CD with string quartets by Borodin, Dvorak and Alice Chance.

 Lisa Stewart - violinist